mcoakley92/matching-rick-and-morty/README.md

 2. I also had friends and family play the game and got their feedback.
-* They noticed that when the "GAME OVER" modal popped up, if you exit it without clicking the restart button, you could go back into the game and continue clicking cards until you win.
+* They noticed that when the **GAME OVER** modal popped up, if you exit it without clicking the restart button, you could go back into the game and continue clicking cards until you win.

-    - Properties were aded to the modal to make it so the only way to exit the modal and restart the game would be to click on the "Click to Restart" button
+    - Properties were aded to the modal to make it so the only way to exit the modal and restart the game would be to click on the **Click to Restart** button

 ```
 $("#superModal").modal({